 I slowly climbed up another hill to the Serbian border post.
 Today I'd leave Serbia and enter Kosovo.
 Although I just spent the longest and one of the worst nights on my journey so far, life was good again after a few hours of sleep and a quick breakfast at a small village store.
 And since I freed some puppies from a trash container in the morning I kind of felt like a hero.

-I could see that the border post guy watched me already for a while and he was laughing at me as I arrived totally sweaty at the post.
+I could see that the border official watched me already for a while and he was laughing at me as I arrived totally sweaty at the post.
 I was the only person wanting to cross the border from Serbia into Kosovo.
-Dozens of cars were lining up on the other side of the road to enter Serbia.
+Dozens of cars were lining up on the other side of the border to enter Serbia.

 'How are you?' asked the guy with a slightly sarcastic tone and big smile on his face.
 'Well...it's a bit hilly here' I answered.
 He kept laughing as he checked my passport.
 'Where do you sleep?'
 I answered 'I've a tent' and pointed at my bag on the back of my bicycle.
 'And where do you eat?'
 'My kitchen is in here' and pointed at my front right pannier.
 'Okay', he said and handed me my passport.
 'Have a good trip'.